Fast Computation of Genome-Metagenome Interaction Effects: Method

 \subsubsection{Expanding the hierarchy {(\ref{step:a})}}

-To reduce the dimension involved in Problem~\eqref{eq:compact_vector_model}, the first step consists in flattening the respective tree structures obtained on views $\vu$ and $\vd$ so that only a group structure remains.
-Thus, each group of variables defined at the deepest level may be included in other groups of larger scales, as shown in Figure~\ref{fig:p-h:expanded}.
+To reduce the dimension of Problem~\eqref{eq:compact_vector_model}, the first step consists in flattening the respective tree structures obtained on views $\vu$ and $\vd$ so that only one group structure remains.
+Each group of variables defined at the deepest level may thus be included in other groups of larger scales, as shown in Figure~\ref{fig:p-h:expanded}.